RonB/angular-oboe/README.md

 i.e: If you want to abort the stream while loading you can call the abort() method (http://oboejs.com/api#-abort-).

 ### done:function
-Callback function which is called when the stream end.
+Callback function which is called when the stream ends.

 ## Returned promise
 To use the data in your controller you call the then function of the returned promise.